Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

 Assign priorities to the particles and empty sites.
 First class particles have the highest priority, then second class particles, and then empty sites.
 Suppose that the clock of a site $x$ rings at time $t$.
 If $\xi_t(x)$ has a higher priority than $\xi_t(x+1)$, we swap their values, and leave the configuration $\xi_t$ unchanged otherwise.
 However, when the two second class particles are located at $x$ and $x+1$, and we update the site $x$, then replace the two second class particles by an empty site at $x$ and a first class particle at $x+1$. \\

-Next, we give a description of the two second class particles in terms of competition interfaces.
+Next, we give a description of two second class particles in the TASEP on the circle in terms of competition interfaces in an $(N+2,k+1)$-periodic environment.
 A connection of this type was first observed by Ferrari and Pimentel in \cite{FP:CompetitionInterface} for a single second class particle in last passage percolation on $\Z^2$, and was later extended, see \cite{FMP:CompetitionInterface,P:Duality}.
-In the following, we extend the competition interface representation from \cite{FGM:RareactionFan} for two second class particles to periodic environments. \\
+In the following, we will extend the competition interface representation from \cite{FMP:CompetitionInterface,FP:CompetitionInterface} for second class particles in i.i.d.\ environments to periodic environments.
+Let us mention that a similar extension was previously given in \cite{S:MixingTASEP} for second class particles in the open TASEP. \\